gbraekmans/enshure/doc/code/coding_conventions.rst

 .. note::

-  Thes conventions do not apply for modules.
+  These conventions do not apply for modules.
 As you can see in :doc:`Writing modules <writing_modules>`

 The `conventions at the bash wiki`__ are a good place to start.
 The rest of this page explains the modifications to this base.